mdo992/bobsgame-fonts/README.md

 http://bobsgame.wikia.com/wiki/Category:Fonts

 ## NFTR Installation Instructions
+The NFTR for Pixel Sans Textbook font includes partial coverage of CP1252.
+The only characters missing in the NFTR file is the florin and small circumflex.
 The NFTR can only be applied to the European version of More English Training (EIGODUKE).
 Use [Tinke](https://github.com/pleonex/tinke) to replace the font file.
 1. Open up the European ROM for More English Training.
 2. In the common/fonts/data folder, find a file called **European_LC12.NFTR**.
 3. Replace the file by pressing **Change file**.